chieftools/docs/src/pages/billdo/faq.md

 For example, if you spin up a $10/mo Droplet and use it for 336 hours, then you would be charged $5 (going by the hourly rate).
 If you use that Droplet for 700 hours, then you would be charged $10 (capped at the monthly rate).

 To provide you accurate insights we calculate the spend based on the hourly rate and not the monthly rate.
-This means that for resources that are active a full month you will see a drop at the end of the month because you will have crossed the 672 hours treshold that month the rest is "free".
+This means that for resources that are active a full month you will see a drop at the end of the month because you will have crossed the 672 hours threshold that month the rest is "free".

 This answer was mostly copied from the [DigitalOcean FAQ](https://www.digitalocean.com/pricing?ref=chieftools).